projf/projf-explore/lib/display/README.md

 ## Blog Posts

-The [FPGA Graphics](https://projectf.io/posts/fpga-graphics/) series makes extensive use of these display modules.
+* The [FPGA Graphics](https://projectf.io/posts/fpga-graphics/) series makes extensive use of these display modules

-See the [Framebuffers](https://projectf.io/posts/framebuffers/) post for examples of frame and linebuffers in action.
+* [Framebuffers](https://projectf.io/posts/framebuffers/) has examples of framebuffers and linebuffers
+* [Animated Shapes](https://projectf.io/posts/animated-shapes/) has examples of double-buffering
+* [Video Timings: VGA, SVGA, 720p, 1080p](https://projectf.io/posts/video-timings-vga-720p-1080p/) has all the gory details on video timings

 ## SystemVerilog?